kamkor/blog/_posts/2015-9-18-Covariance-And-Contravariance-In-Scala.md

 ## Contravariance ##
 <a name="contravariance"></a>

 This section is very similar to the previous one because contravariance is simply the opposite of covariance.
-Example of contravariance section uses model of items presented below:
+Example of contravariance section uses model of items presented below.

 ![diagram]({{ site.baseurl }}/images/Covariance-And-Contravariance-In-Scala/items_model.png)

-Imagine that you are putting all kinds of trash into single garbage can.
-However, new law has been just introduced which states that trash must be segregated into different garbage cans - one for plastic items, one for paper items etc. So in the case of garbage can for plastic items, you can simply use garbage can for items, because item is the super type of plastic item.
-In Scala, this can be expressed as follows:
+Long time ago all kinds of trash could be put into single garbage can.
+Nowadays, trash must be segregated into different garbage cans - one for plastic items, one for paper items and so on.
+Contravariance means that if you need a garbage can for plastic items, you can simply set in its place a garbage can for items, because item is the super type of plastic item.
+In Scala, this can be expressed as follows.

 {% highlight scala %}
 class GarbageCan[-A] {